01 of 12

 Facing the plaza, Macy's Union Square, the biggest department store west of New York City, stretches from Powell to Stockton along Geary and spills over into several nearby buildings.Continue to 7 of 12 below.

 07 of 12

 Maiden Lane runs into Union Square at Stockton.
-I don't know how it got such a virginal-sounding name, but in Gold Rush times, it was home to prostitutes!
+Despite its virginal-sounding name, in Gold Rush times, it was home to prostitutes.
 For foot traffic only, it's lined with art galleries and restaurants.Continue to 8 of 12 below.

 08 of 12

 This Walk of Fame features some of the Hotel Diva's celebrity guests.
 Among them are Joan Rivers, Angelica Huston, and Jermaine Jackson.
 This little walk of fame is at 440 Geary Blvd.Continue to 9 of 12 below.

 Xanadu Gallery at 140 Maiden Lane is San Francisco's only Frank Lloyd Wright-designed building, a precursor for the Guggenheim Museum.Continue to 10 of 12 below.

 At Stockton and Geary, Neiman Marcus preserves the old City of Paris department store's rotunda and magnificent stained-glass ceiling.Continue to 11 of 12 below.

 11 of 12